What are nuclear wastes and how are they managed?

 much different from a normal municipal landfill.
 High-level wastes can remain

 geological formations.
-While no such facilities currently exist, their feasibility has been demonstrated and there are several countries now in the
+While no such facilities for high-level wastes currently operate, their feasibility has been demonstrated and there are several countries now in the

 process of designing and constructing them.